ICARION-Project/ICARION/README.md

 CUDA toolkit and drivers must be installed; runtime falls back to CPU for v1.0.

-### Tested on
+### Tested on (current developer setup)

-- Ubuntu 22.04 LTS (x86_64, GCC 11/12) — CPU builds; CUDA 12.x build coverage for dev testing
-- Ubuntu 24.04 LTS on WSL2 — CPU builds
+- Ubuntu 24.04 LTS on WSL2 — CPU build; CUDA 12.0 toolkit build tested with `-DUSE_GPU_ACCEL=ON` (runtime still CPU in v1.0)
-- Clang 15 on Ubuntu 22.04 — CPU builds (OpenMP optional)
+- Notes: broader platform coverage to follow as we add validation runs.

 **From a fresh clone:**